Regions of Sydney: Inner West

 The Inner West is primarily composed of the Inner West Council, Burwood Council, Municipality of Strathfield, and the City of Canada Bay local government areas.
-It may also be regarded as including small parts of nearby local government areas such as the northeastern part of the City of Canterbury-Bankstown and the western part of the City of Sydney.
+It may also be regarded as including small parts of nearby local government areas such as the northeastern part of the City of Canterbury-Bankstown (such as the suburb of Ashbury) and the western part of the City of Sydney (such as the suburb of Glebe).
 The region is approximately bounded by the Parramatta River in the north, Cooks River in the south, and in the west by the A3 arterial road (Centenary Drive / Homebush Bay Drive) and parklands adjacent to that road.

+These six councils participate in the Southern Sydney Regional Organisation of Councils (SSROC) along with six other councils in the Eastern Suburbs and St George regions.

-Suburbs usually regarded as being in the Inner West region include Abbotsford, Ashbury, Ashfield, Balmain, Burwood, Concord, Dulwich Hill, Five Dock, Homebush, Hurlstone Park, Leichhardt, Lilyfield, Marrickville, Newtown, Rozelle, Strathfield and Summer Hill.
+Suburbs usually regarded as being in the Inner West region include Abbotsford, Ashbury, Ashfield, Balmain, Burwood, Concord, Dulwich Hill, Five Dock, Glebe, Homebush, Hurlstone Park, Leichhardt, Lilyfield, Marrickville, Newtown, Rozelle, Strathfield and Summer Hill.
 The Inner West roughly corresponds to the two cadastral parishes of Petersham (in the east) and Concord (in the west).

 (Greater) Western Sydney

 Western Sydney is generally regarded as the local government areas within metropolitan Sydney west of the Inner West.
 The region of Canterbury-Bankstown may or may not be regarded as part of Western Sydney, depending on context.
 Some councils of these local government areas participate in the Western Sydney Regional Organisation of Councils, whose members are: the City of Blacktown, City of Blue Mountains, Cumberland Council, City of Hawkesbury, City of Lithgow and City of Liverpool.
-Fairfield, Parramatta, Canterbury-Bankstown, Hills Shire and Penrith are no longer WSROC members, although these local government areas are still often regarded as part of Greater Western Sydney.
+Fairfield, Parramatta, Canterbury-Bankstown, City of Hawkesbury, the Hills Shire and Penrith are no longer WSROC members, although these local government areas are still regarded as part of Greater Western Sydney.

-The New South Wales government's Office of Western Sydney uses the term "Greater Western Sydney", which extends further west to also include the Blue Mountains and Wollondilly Shire.

 The primary regional centre of Western Sydney is Parramatta.
-Some notable suburbs across different local government areas in this region include Granville, Doonside, Cabramatta, Windsor, Wentworthville, Glenorie, Westmead, St Marys, Kellyville and Edmondson Park.
-Liverpool is another major centre within Western Sydney, usually regarded by the locals as the third largest CBD in Sydney, behind Sydney CBD and Parramatta.
+Some suburbs across different local government areas in this region include Granville, Doonside, Cabramatta, Windsor, Wentworthville, Glenorie, Westmead, St Marys, Kellyville and Edmondson Park.

 Canterbury-Bankstown

 The Canterbury-Bankstown region is centered on the City of Canterbury-Bankstown local government area but is not coextensive with it.
 It is generally regarded as the area bounded approximately by the Cooks River to the north and east, Wolli Creek to the south, and Salt Pan Creek and Duck River to the west.
 It covers the suburbs extending north-west from southern Canterbury, to the south of Lidcombe and north-east from Bankstown.
 The part of the City of Canterbury-Bankstown that lies north of the Cooks River is generally regarded as part of the Inner West region.
-The Canterbury-Bankstown region is a subset of South Western Sydney and Greater Western Sydney, and sometimes with some overlap with the Inner West and St George regions.
+The Canterbury-Bankstown region is a subset of South Western Sydney and Greater Western Sydney, and sometimes with some overlap with the Inner West region.